WorkWithAnjola/home-soc-lab/Incident-report.md

 ## 6. Recommendations

-1. **Verify manager/service uptime before relying on detection coverage.** A simple `systemctl status wazuh-manager` check (or automated health check) should be part of any pre-exercise or pre-shift checklist in a SOC environment.
+1. **Verify manager/service uptime before relying on detection coverage.** A simple `systemctl status wazuh manager` check (or automated health check) should be part of any pre-exercise or pre-shift checklist in a SOC environment.
 2. **Enable archive logging** (`<logall>yes</logall>` and `<logall_json>yes</logall_json>` in `ossec.conf`) going forward, to retain all ingested events — not just alert-matched ones — which speeds up root-cause diagnosis for any future detection gaps.
-3. **Configure the Wazuh manager to start on boot** (`systemctl enable wazuh-manager`) to minimize windows where the host is exposed but unmonitored, especially in a lab environment where VMs are frequently powered on/off.
+3. **Configure the Wazuh manager to start on boot** (`systemctl enable wazuhmanager`) to minimize windows where the host is exposed but unmonitored, especially in a lab environment where VMs are frequently powered on/off.
-4. **Implement active response** (e.g., Wazuh's `active-response` with `firewall-drop`) for repeated SSH authentication failures, to move from passive alerting to automated containment once detection is confirmed reliable.
+4. **Implement active response** (e.g., Wazuh's `active-response` with `firewall drop`) for repeated SSH authentication failures, to move from passive alerting to automated containment once detection is confirmed reliable.
-5. **Establish a monitoring "readiness check" habit** before any test or exercise — confirming the SIEM is not just installed but actively running and ingesting — rather than assuming an agent shown as "active" in enrollment means full coverage.
+5. **Establish a monitoring "readiness check" habit** before any test or exercise confirming the SIEM is not just installed but actively running and ingesting rather than assuming an agent shown as "active" in enrollment means full coverage.

 ---

 ## 7. Lessons Learned

-The most valuable outcome of this investigation wasn't the second, successful detection — it was systematically ruling out configuration and decoder issues before finding the actual, much simpler root cause: the monitoring service itself wasn't running yet during the first attack window.
+The most valuable outcome of this investigation wasn't the second, successful detection, it was systematically ruling out configuration and decoder issues before finding the actual, much simpler root cause: the monitoring service itself wasn't running yet during the first attack window.
 This is a realistic and important SOC lesson: verifying a security tool is actually online and ready is a prerequisite to trusting its alerts, and detection gaps are sometimes operational rather than technical.

 ---